Tony Cox | CEO and Senior Trainer

 Most recently, Tony spent 5 years at Outward Bound Canada, where he served as the Director of Innovation and Program Development for their Community Programs.
-In this role he liaised with Aboriginal communities in eastern James Bay and the Territories to design expeditionary programs for their youth, supervised Asset Building expeditions for at-risk youth and served as their Instructor Trainer.
+In this role he liaised with Indigenous communities in eastern James Bay and the Territories to design expeditionary programs for their youth, supervised Asset Building expeditions for at-risk youth and served as their Instructor Trainer.

 Tony has spent time honing his skills in the wilderness, war zones, lecture halls, classrooms and boardrooms.
 He is a deeply experienced Instructor and Trainer as well as being an engaging public speaker, workshop presenter and storyteller.
 As well as being the CEO here at Leaders of the Day, Tony is currently the Board Chair for the Canadian Adventure Therapy Advisory Committee and is a frequent Guest Lecturer at many Canadian Colleges and Universities.
 He lives with his wife, their two little boys and their canoe tripping husky in the rolling hills of the Almaguin Highlands.

 Terry Dubroy | Expedition Leader and Camp Facilitator

 After the experience of his very first canoe trip to Algonquin Park, Terry was captivated by the natural world and has never looked back since.
 For the last 25 years Terry has dedicated himself to sharing his passion and knowledge for wilderness pursuits and leadership training.

 In addition to using the wilderness as an innovative classroom, Terry holds degrees and teaching certifications in History and Geography and a diploma in Recreation Leadership.